 About Bosnia & Herzegovina

 Bosnia and Herzegovina has had a very interesting history, although too often that history been sad and turbulent, but that is exactly what gives this country its peculiarity.
-When you arrive here for the first time you notice that it has been ruled by various conquerors and they all left a piece of their individual heritage.
+When you arrive here for the first time you notice that it has been ruled by various conquerors and they have all left behind a piece of their individual heritage.

 We have personally selected small hotels in Bosnia and Herzegovina's main destinations - Mostar, Sarajevo and Trebinje.
 Many of the places we offer as part of our tailor made holidays and fly-drives are still relatively undeveloped providing fabulous 'off the beaten track' experiences.
 If, however, you only have a few days at your disposal, Bosnia is close enough for a short break via Dubrovnik in Croatia.